Top U.S. oil industry lobby sets greenhouse gas disclosure guidelines

-NEW YORK (Reuters) - The biggest U.S. oil and gas trade association on Thursday released new industry guidelines for energy companies to track and report greenhouse gas emissions in an effort to address the sector’s carbon footprint.
+NEW YORK, June 24 (Reuters) - The biggest U.S. oil and gas trade association on Thursday released new industry guidelines for energy companies to track and report greenhouse gas emissions in an effort to address the sector's carbon footprint.

-The American Petroleum Institute, which includes Exxon Mobil Corp and Chevron Corp, said the framework aims to standardize the way companies log emissions, including flared natural gas, and prompts them to voluntarily disclose those details publicly.
+The American Petroleum Institute, which includes Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N), said the framework aims to standardize the way companies log emissions, including flared natural gas, and prompts them to voluntarily disclose those details publicly.

 "The template aims to provide a consistent and uniform set of core GHG (greenhouse gases) indicators to enable greater comparability in climate-related reporting," API said in a statement.